-Birth in Japan – Hospital Stay In Japan, the hospital stay can be anywhere from 4 to 10 days, depending on choice of hospital or birth clinic.
+In Japan, the hospital stay can be anywhere from 4 to 10 days, depending on choice of hospital or birth clinic.
 Extended days are usually for women who delivered via C-Section or who had a birth with complications.
-In the case of my birth clinic, I had a 4 day stay.
-As with my prenatal visits, every thing that would happen throughout my hospital stay was meticulously detailed in my hospital handbook.
-Daily checkups for baby and me, blood tests, breastfeeding “classes”, baby care “classes”- nearly every hour was scheduled for us.
+In the case of my birth clinic I had a 4 day stay.

 Being pregnant is a life-changing event.
-Being pregnant abroad is certainly nerve-racking.
-Please use this simple guide to help you navigate the very basics of being pregnant in Japan.
+Being pregnant abroad is certainly nerve-racking, especially when you have to deal with linguistic and cultural barriers.
+Here’s a simple guide to help you navigate the very basics of being pregnant in Japan.

 From my experience, breastfeeding is encouraged here in Japan.
 Just like natural births are the norm, it’s almost expected that new moms will breastfeed.